Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 The Library2U service is offered by City of Ryde Libraries.
 The service delivers up to 10 books every month directly to your door as a contactless service to local residents.
 The service will soon resume for all City of Ryde residents.
 Only books are eligible to be delivered.
 For more information please see here.

 How can I return my borrowed items to the library?

-Items can be returned through after-hour return chutes located at Ryde, West and Eastwood Libraries only.
+Items can be returned through after-hour return chutes located at all City of Ryde libraries.
 If the returns chute is full please do not leave your items in front of the chute as they will remain on loan to you until we reopen.
 Fees will apply if items are damaged or go missing.

 Are City of Ryde’s Justice of the Peace (JP) services still available?

-I have seen someone who I believe is displaying symptoms of coronavirus at a Council facility or is in breach of a public health order.
+I have seen someone who I believe is in breach of a public health order.
 Can Council have this person removed?